-Notes to the Basic Financial Statements For the Fiscal Year Ended June 30, 2023
+Notes to the Basic Financial Statements For the Fiscal Year Ended June 30, 2024

 The long-term expected rate of return on plan assets is reviewed as part of the actuarial five-year experience study.
-The most recent study covers fiscal years 2016 through 2020 and was adopted by the Board in 2021.
-Several factors are considered in evaluating the long-term rate of return assumption including long-term historical data, estimates inherent in current market data, and a log-normal distribution analysis in which best-estimate ranges of expected future real rates of return were developed by the investment consultant for each major asset class.
+The most recent study covers fiscal years 2016 through 2020 and was adopted by the Board on April 15, 2021.
+Several factors are considered in evaluating the long-term rate of return assumption including long-term historical data, estimates inherent in current market data, and a long-normal distribution analysis in which best-estimate ranges of expected future real rates of return (expected return, net of investment expense and inflation) were developed by the investment consultant for each major asset class.
 These ranges were combined to produce the long-term expected rate of return, 7.00 percent, by weighting the expected future real rates of return by the target asset allocation percentage and then adding expected inflation.
-The capital market assumptions developed by the investment consultant are intended for use over a 10-year horizon and may not be useful in setting the long-term rate of return for funding pension plans which covers a longer timeframe.
 The assumption is intended to be a long-term assumption and is not expected to change absent a significant change in the asset allocation, a change in the inflation assumption, or a fundamental change in the market that alters expected returns in future years.